AmasaDelano/dungeon-land/markdown/monster_settings/12_01_Caverns.md

 **Special Qualities:** Filth Fever

 The mating call of the otyugh is a horrible, blaring cry that sounds like a cross between an elephant dying and an over-eager vulture.
 The otyugh spends much of its time partly submerged in filthy water and prefers eating garbage over any other food.
 As a result, it often grows fat and strong on the offal of orcs, goblins and other cave-dwelling sub-humans.
-Get too close, however, and you’ll have one of its barbed tentacles dragging you into that soggy, razor-toothed maw.
+Get too close, however, and you'll have one of its barbed tentacles dragging you into that soggy, razor-toothed maw.
 If you get away with your life, best get to a doctor, or your victory may be short lived. *Instinct*: To befoul

 - Infect someone with filth fever
 - Fling someone or something